Run, Run, Run

 Just like Lila.

 The flash.
 The silence.
-The moment she had woken up on the sidewalk.
+That moment when she had awakened on the sidewalk outside her school.

-She had died the first moment, in that flash of white light.
+She had died in that first moment, in that blinding flash of white light.

-Her body grew weightless, ascending into the sky.
+Her whole body started to dissolve, ascending slowly into the ash-filled sky.

 She was gone.